What is a stiff neck?

 Temporomandibular joint pain

-Questions for diagnosing the cause of a stiff neck
+How do doctors diagnose the cause of a stiff neck?

 In what part of the neck do you feel stiffness?